Updated November 2019.

 The ship caters to smaller groups, 200 is the maximum number of passengers.
 It sails between Punta Arenas, Chile and Ushuaia, Argentina, the “town at the end of the world.”
 The ship’s accommodations are ample and comfortable.
 The meals tasty and varied.
 But the real highlights are the shore excursions.

-The first excursion takes place in a primeval forest with lush foliage that has been in the area for millennia.
+The first Strait of Magellan cruise excursion takes place in a primeval forest with lush foliage that has been in the area for millennia.

 Along the way, you sail through the stretch of the Beagle Channel known as Glacier Alley with towering glaciers on both sides.
 This area forms part of the Chilean Fjords in southern Patagonia.
 It’s fascinating to see the massive glaciers tumbling to the edge of the water.
 This entire region is famous for its glaciers, among them the majestic Perito Moreno Glacier in the adjacent country of Argentina.

-One of the highlights would have to be a shore excursion to the majestic Pia Glacier.
+One of the highlights on our Strait of Magellan cruise would have to be a shore excursion to the majestic Pia Glacier.
 Passengers can hike around the Pia Glacier area right at the base of the glacier.
 Want to feel tiny and insignificant amidst the spectacular grandeur of earth’s natural marvels?
 Then stand next to a glacier and look up.

-I could not help but imagine how if we, in our sturdy ship with a professional crew, were lurching in the turbulent waters how it must have been for the crews of the early explorers.
+I could not help but imagine how if we, in our modern sturdy ship with a professional crew, were lurching in the turbulent waters how it must have been for the crews of the early explorers on the Magellan ship.

-Would you like to cruise Cape Horn and the Straits of Magellan?
+Would you like to go on a Strait of Magellan cruise?
 Let us know your thoughts.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: